jam-cc/jam-cc/README.md

 - 👀 I’m interested in Deep Learning
 - 🌱 I’m currently learning Federated Learning and Network Analysis
 - 💞️ I’m looking to collaborate on Thesis Writing
-- 📫 How to reach me: jiangx2020@mail.sustech.edu.cn or jiangxi15@huawei.com
+- 📫 How to reach me: jiangx2020@mail.sustech.edu.cn

 <!---
 jam-cc/jam-cc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.